-A student taking courses full-time (12 units per quarter) can expect to complete the DCA program in about 6 quarters, or a year and half.
+A student taking courses full-time (12 units per quarter) can expect to complete the DCA program in about 3 quarters, or nine months.
 However, many of our students also work part or full-time in addition to their studies, and often take 1 or 2 courses per quarter.
-Students taking 8 units per quarter (2 courses) can expect to complete the program in 2 years.
+Students taking 8 units per quarter (2 courses) can expect to complete the program in 15 months.

 Can I take individual courses without first enrolling in the DCA program?

 Yes, most courses offered through UCLAx Visual Arts and Design Communication Arts are open enrollment.
 You may take individual courses in the DCA certificate now, and then later apply them towards the program should you decide to enroll.
 Please note that some application-based courses such as Photoshop, Illustrator, and InDesign have a shelf life of four years, and students must achieve a grade of ‘C’ or better in a course to count it towards the certificate.

 Can I complete the DCA certificate program entirely online?

 Yes, students can complete the entire DCA curriculum online.
 Please note that some required courses rotate availability between in-class and online formats, and select elective courses may be available only online or in-class.
 Please consult the UCLA Extension website or the Visual Arts department for the most up to date course schedules.